js-Quest/orm-my-gawd/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   This project demonstrates the use of Express.js API and Sequelize interacting with a MySQL database as the back-end for an e-commerce site.
-It utilizes starter code, as evidenced in the initial commits.
+Contains full CRUD capabilities.
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)